livrush/fan-yourself/reading/index.md

   - [ ] Cut the above scope in half again.
   - [ ] Fill in the README.md template document
 - [ ] Use iterative development (go straight to something that demo's your idea)
-- [ ] Prepare for pitch @ demo on Tuesday
+- [ ] Prepare for to give a pitch and demonstration of your work

 ## Advanced

 - [ ] Storage - if your app persists data, use a tool like Parse or Firebase.
 - [ ] Use Liberator, then deploy your app so the whole world can see!
 - [ ] If applicable, use an MVC Framework - Make your app production grade with a full-on MVC.